Doctoral Program

 - Pass, with a list of classes the student should take to strengthen their background (at most three); the student should receive a grade of at least B in these classes in order to defend their thesis

 Following the Research Exams, the results will be discussed by the department faculty in a closed meeting.
 If there is no consensus on an exam outcome, the Department Chair will lead a discussion regarding the case until a consensus is reached.
 A student who fails the research examination the first time will be eligible to retake the exam with advisor approval.
-A student approved to retake the research exam must pass the next available Research Exams.
+A student approved to retake the research exam must pass the next available Research Exam.
 A student who does not receive advisor approval for a retake option or fails the exam for a second time will be removed from the Ph.D. program.
 The student’s Ph.D. advisor will relay final decisions to the student.

 After the Exams

-A student who passes the Qualifying Examination must file for candidacy before the end of the quarter.
+A student who fully passes the Qualifying Examination must file for candidacy before the end of the quarter.

 If a student elects to formally enter the Engineer degree, they must discontinue the Ph.D. at the same time they add the Engineer degree via the Graduate Program Authorization Petition in Axess.